-John Bolton criticizes Trump's North Korea strategy in first speech since White House exit
+John Bolton criticizes Trump's NK strategy in first speech since White House exit

 “It may be the Libya model is not possible,” Bolton said.
 “But what I regard as even worse, in a way, is pretending that you’re getting to a resolution of the nuclear issue when you simply allow North Korea still to have a nuclear capability but give it enough economic assistance … that gives the regime a lifeline it currently doesn’t have.”

-North Korean officials expressed anger at Bolton's Libya comments, with many in North Korea arguing that nuclear weapons are essential for its survival.
+North Korean officials expressed anger at Bolton's Libya comments, with many in North Korea arguing that nuclear weapons are essential for survival.

 Talks between American and North Korean officials have stalled since Trump and Kim walked away from their second summit in February.
 Kim wanted sanctions relief in exchange for partial disarmament.

 In the several months since, North Korea has run several short-range missile tests.
-Trump has largely downplayed the weapons tests, saying they haven't violated any agreements.
+Trump has largely downplayed the tests, saying they haven't violated any agreements.

-On Monday, Bolton said American officials should focus taking a tougher approach with North Korea, not "can we get another summit with Kim Jong Un or what the state of staff-level negotiations are to achieve a commitment from North Korea it will never honor."
+On Monday, Bolton said American officials should focus on taking a tougher approach with North Korea, not "can we get another summit with Kim Jong Un, or what the state of staff-level negotiations are to achieve a commitment from North Korea it will never honor."

 During his speech, Bolton said the U.S. should think about a possible regime change and working with China toward the reunification of the two Koreas.